 For this reason Ridley works in partnership with the Overseas Council of Australia and Langham Partnerships, sending our faculty for short term teaching at theological colleges in developing countries.
 We believe that this is the most viable and appropriate way to train people for ministry in these countries.

-For those who decide to apply to study at Ridley, government regulations require that evidence of means of financial support must be provided before any overseas student is granted a visa to enter Australia: this includes the capacity to cover all travel expenses, tuition fees, living expenses, and all living expenses related to any dependents who accompany the student.
+For those who decide to apply to study at Ridley, government regulations require that evidence of means of financial support must be provided before any overseas student is granted a visa to enter Australia: this includes the capacity to cover all travel expenses, tuition fees, living expenses, and all living expenses related to any dependants who accompany the student.
 It is also required that the student and all accompanying dependents hold Overseas Student Health Cover for the duration of their stay.
 Ridley College also believes that overseas students should have some support from their home church.
 Where possible, the college seeks an assurance that a suitable post is available in the student’s home country after the completion of study.

 Ridley College asks for references from two people who know the student well.
 One of these should be in a position to have observed and comment upon the student’s involvement in the life and ministry of the church.